MapsterMapper/Mapster/README.md

                                  src => MapContext.Current.Parameters["user"]);
 ```

-To pass run-time value, we need to use `BuildAdapter` method.
+To pass run-time value, we need to use `BuildAdapter` method, and call `AddParameters` method to add each parameter.

 ```
 var dto = poco.BuildAdapter()